SeisSol/SeisSol/Documentation/tpv12.rst

 the square is located 12000 m down-dip (at a depth of 10392.30 m), and is centered along-strike.

-The geometry is generated with GMSH.
-All the files that are needed for the simulation are provided at https://github.com/SeisSol/Examples/tree/master/tpv13.
+The geometry is generated with `Gmsh <https://gmsh.info/>`_.
+All the files that are needed for the simulation are provided at https://github.com/SeisSol/Examples/tree/master/tpv12_13.

 .. figure:: LatexFigures/tpv12mesh2.png
    :alt: Diagram of a 60-degree dipping fault in Gmsh.